 - Your Contact Information

-Add in your name, address, telephone number(s), and an email address that doesn't sound childish and unprofessional.
-Don't present yourself as a goof ball right off the bat before you even get to the interview.
+Add in your name, address, telephone numbers, and an email address that doesn't sound childish and unprofessional.
+Don't present yourself as a goofball right off the bat before you even get to the interview.
 You will never get there!
-Present yourself with a professional manner even if you're applying for a low skilled, low paying job.
+Professionally present yourself even if you're applying for a low skilled, low paying job.
 Your reputation is important no matter what job you seek.

-Always do your best no matter what it is that you are doing.
+Always do your best, no matter what it is that you are doing.
 Each field has its level of what is considered normal professionalism.
-You need to find out what that is, then display that level yourself in the way you act, speak, perform your job duties and the way to write your information on your resume.
+It would help if you found out what level that is.
+Then display that level yourself in the way you act, speak, perform your job duties, and the way you write your information on your resume.
 Be the complete package.

 - Employment History

 You can include up to five previous jobs you have held.
-Depending upon the jobs you had and the one you want will determine the order to list previous jobs.
+The jobs you had, and the one you want will determine the order you will list your previous jobs.

-If you have many jobs in your history pick out the ones that would most support the job you want to get and put those near the top of the page.
+If you have many jobs in your history, pick out the ones that would most support the job you want to get and put those near the top of the page.
 Put your most related jobs first.
-The first things the employer will see is your abilities that can be used to perform their job which makes you look more valuable to them.
+The first items the employer will see are your abilities that can be used to perform their job, which makes you look more valuable to them.

 - Education History

 You can include up to five schools you have attended.
 You may want to put the more relevant education at the top of the list if appropriate to do so.
-The same as with your employment history put the schools, degrees or training that would be most valuable to the employer at the top.
-If all of your history is contained within one field this task becomes an easier one since everything is related.
+The same as with your employment history, put the schools, degrees, or training that would be most valuable to the employer at the top.
+If your education and work histories encompass one career field, this task becomes an easier one since everything is related.
 Still, you want to put your best stuff first.

 - Additional Items

-Include any relevant awards, certificates, clubs, etc. Even in this section the best goes first just keep that in mind then you are adding all of your information in all the sections.
+Include any relevant awards, certificates, or clubs in this section.
+Even in this section, the best facts go first.
+Keep that in mind, when you are adding your information in every section.

-For those that have more education, but are light on work experience you can put your education at the forefront.
-Likewise, if you have been working in your field for many years, but were trained on the job or have minimal schooling promoting your time on the job might be the way to go.
+For those that have more education, but are light on work experience, you can put your education at the forefront.
+Likewise, if you have worked in your field for many years, and were trained on the job or had minimal schooling, promoting your on the job training might be the best way to go.

 Are you in a position where you don't have much of either?
-This presents greater challenges, these days college degrees are the norm and not the exception like they were decades ago.
-Even then out of those that did have a college degree it was more commonplace to have an Associates degree than a Bachelors degree like it is now.
+This deficit presents a greater challenge; these days college degrees are the norm and not the exception like they were decades ago.
+Even then, out of the workers that did have a college degree, it was more commonplace to have an Associates degree than a Bachelors degree like it is now.
 The only options are to use what you have or go out and get more training and work experience.

 - Logo or Photo

 Sometimes it can help to include a logo or a photo depending upon whether it is appropriate for the position.
-If you are a graphic artist, a model or an actor or some other visually driven field then using an example of your work or a photo might be a reinforcement of your information.
+If you are a graphic artist, a model, or an actor or are in some other visually driven field using an example of your work or a photo might reinforce your information.